-- For example, if the %DV for calcium is 25%, that means that 1 serving of this food is giving you 25% of the amount of calcium that you need for that day.
+- For example, if the %DV for calcium is 25%, one serving of this food gives you 25% of the calcium you need for that day.
 You want to aim to get 100% DV for calcium every day.

-- Make sure you are eating a wide variety of healthy, minimally processed plant-foods, such as fruits, vegetables, whole grains, healthy fats, and plant-based proteins.
-A well-planned vegan diet can be adequate to achieve proper nutrition, even in nutrients that vegans commonly get less of, such as calcium.
+- Make sure you are eating a wide variety of healthy, minimally processed plant foods, such as fruits, vegetables, whole grains, healthy fats, and plant-based proteins.
+A well-planned vegan diet can be adequate for proper nutrition, even in nutrients that vegans commonly get less of, such as calcium.

-- Food first before supplements, BUT... if supplements are necessary then read below.
+- Food first before supplements, BUT... if accessories are necessary, read below.

 The deal with Calcium Supplements:

 Many multivitamins contain calcium.
-If you are looking to take a calcium-only supplement, make sure you take one that contains vitamin D.
+If you want a calcium-only supplement, make sure you take one that has vitamin D.

-*Note: Research suggests that calcium-only supplements do not protect against fractures, and may actually increase risk of fractures.
-There’s also some emerging evidence that taking calcium-only supplements may increase risk of heart attacks.
+*Note: Research suggests that calcium-only supplements do not protect against fractures and may increase the risk of fractures.
+There’s also some emerging evidence that taking calcium-only supplements may increase the risk of heart attacks.

 Why we don’t need to drink milk to get sufficient amounts of calcium

-Calcium is an important mineral that does much more for us than maintain our bone health.
+Calcium is an essential mineral that does much more for us than maintain our bone health.

-It is up to us to get enough calcium from the foods that we eat (and supplements if necessary).
-The dairy industry would like you to think that milk and dairy are the best and only source of bioavailable calcium, but this is not the case!
-You can absolutely meet your calcium needs by eating a variety of plant-based foods.
+It is up to us to get enough calcium from our foods (and supplements if necessary).
+The dairy industry would like you to think that milk and dairy are the best and only sources of bioavailable calcium, but this is not the case!
+You can meet your calcium needs by eating a variety of plant-based foods.

-Myth: You need to drink milk and eat dairy products in order to get enough calcium in your diet.
+Myth: You need to drink milk and eat dairy products to get enough calcium in your diet.

 Fact: You can get all the calcium you need from a minimally processed, whole foods, vegan diet!